RDCbum/RH_demo/docs/core/LEGACY_WINDOW_COFINALITY_GATE.md

 - We cannot certify `s0` itself, because it is produced existentially by `ERU_mode_beta`.

 ## Consequence
-The window-cofinality step remains a paper-level lemma in the legacy route until an explicit threshold bound is proved (analytically) or redefined into the hypothesis.
+The window-cofinality step remains a paper-level lemma in the fixed-window route until an explicit threshold bound is proved (analytically) or redefined into the hypothesis.